Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 Major Chinese herbs

-Chinese medicine largely incorporates minerals in its pharmacology.
+Traditional Chinese medicine incorporates minerals in its pharmacology.
 A mineral used in the treatment of dampness is talcum.
 Hua Shi - “slippery rock” - absorbs dampness topically, and is used for “damp” skin lesions.

 Two seeds used to treat internal dampness are Yi Yi Ren (Coix lachrima jobi) and Dong Gua Ren (Benisaca hispida).
 Yi Yi Ren known as "seeds of Job’s tears", promotes urination and stops diarrhea.
 It is also used for increasing joint mobility, for lung or intestinal abscesses and for the treatment of plantar warts.
-Dong Gua Ren - winter melon seed, promotes the discharge of pus and is beneficial for “damp-heat” vaginal discharge with thick/ unpleasant odor.
+Dong Gua Ren - winter melon seed - promotes the discharge of pus and is beneficial for “damp-heat” vaginal discharge with thick/ unpleasant odor.

 Yi Yi Ren